United States of America · work sponsored

 Electronic registration (cap-subject cases)

-Employer registers the beneficiary in the March lottery and pays the registration fee.
+Employer registers the beneficiary in March and pays the registration fee; from FY2027 selection is wage-weighted, not a random draw.

 File Form I-129 petition